Difficulty or stopped breathing

 Move your pet to safety

-If your pet is in a dangerous location, such as in the road or close to a venomous snake, carefully move them away from danger.
+If your pet is in a dangerous location, such as on the road or close to a venomous snake, carefully move them away from danger.

 Contact our hospital

-Assess your pet’s symptoms and call us at (214) 547-9900 for our Plano location or (214) 915-0573 for our Dallas location.
+Assess your pet’s symptoms and call us at (214) 547-9900.
 Briefly explaining your pet’s situation to our expert veterinary staff allows us to prepare to immediately care for your pet.
 You can provide more in depth details once you arrive at our office.

 Put your pet in your vehicle